planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 also effective in the gap between an Overcharge and the actual casting of an Instant Spell.

-###  Dodge

-A last-ditch defense that goes beyond relying on passive AF.
-Dodges can be made immediately after being Attacked, even interrupting a Split Attack to do so.
-Check AGI versus the result of the foe’s original Attack Check.
-If successful, the attack misses.
-If it fails, the attack resolves as it normally would.

-**Check:** <span style="text-transform:uppercase;">AGI</span> vs. Attack result. \
-**OCS:** All adventurers use d20 for Dodge.

-{: .outcomes }
->-   **Critical:** avoid attack & choose to inflict the *Countered* or
-    *Friendly fire* Botches on foe.
->-   **Success:** you evade your foe’s attack.
->-   **Failure:** your foe’s attack lands.
->-   **Botch:** *Stumble*, lose next Action getting up.

-This defensive Action is unusual because you can choose to Dodge even a *failed* melee Attack.
-This lets one avoid a clash-of-arms Roll-off, which is great if they are likely to lose such a vulgar contest of might.

-A Critical lets one Counter or apply the incoming damage as Friendly fire to another eligible target.
-An “Eligible” target means in the same Zone or line of fire.
-These work the same as the default Botches for ranged or melee Attacks, above.
-If these don’t apply, don’t go for a Critical or think up another way it could benefit the dodger.

 ###  Grapple

 This restrains or controls a foe with a grab, hold, pin, or throw.